MarkPartlett/dashboardhighcharts/README.md

-# Dashboard Charts for Nextcloud
+# Dashboard HighCharts for Nextcloud

 by Mark Partlett, Partlett Consulting.